Music: Tubular Bells

 - Improv: That epic acoustic bit right before "The Sailor's Hornpipe" on the original?
 Mike wrote the bassline and the basic direction he wanted it to go in, and bam.

-- Instrumentals: With the exception of "Man in the Rain" from Tubular Bells 3.
+- Instrumentals: With the exception of "Man in the Rain" from Tubular Bells III.

 - Lighter and Softer: Oldfeld wrote the original Tubular Bells from a very dark, depressed, alcohol-fueled place.
-Tubular Balls 2 comes from a bright, optimistic place and it shows.
+Tubular Bells II comes from a bright, optimistic place and it shows.
 Even "Altered State" (the "Piltdown Man" variant) is fairly goofy.

 - Pop-Cultural Osmosis: Today most people will associate this music with the soundtrack of the film The Exorcist.

-- Public Domain Soundtrack / Mood Whiplash: The first album ended with "The Sailor's Hornpipe".
+- Public Domain Soundtrack: The first album ended with "The Sailor's Hornpipe".

-- The Show Must Go Wrong: According to Mike himself, he made several mistakes while recording, but decided to leave them in.
-Then again, considering part one of the album was recorded in just a week, it might be more accurate to say he didn't have a choice.
+- The Show Must Go Wrong: According to Mike himself, he made several mistakes while recording, but had to leave them in.
+Then again, considering part one was recorded in just a week, he didn't have a choice.

 - Title Drop:

-- In the first and second albums, the Narrator shouts "and...
+- In Tubular Bells and Tubular Bells II, the Narrator shouts "and...
 TUBULAR BELLS!"

 - Uncommon Time: